-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency (VOA) and hence business rates outstanding as at 31 March 2019.
+In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency (VOA) and hence business rates outstanding as at 31 March 2020.
 As such the Council is required to make a provision for these amounts.
 Appeals are charged and provided for in proportion of the precepting shares.
-Due to the 2010 and 2017 Revaluation the total provision charged to the collection fund for 2018/19 has been reviewed and reduced to £1.812m.
+Due to the 2010 and 2017 Revaluation the total provision outstanding at the end of 2019/20 has been reviewed and reduced to £1.768m.